budgetdevv/InsideKeys/README.md

-InsideKeys is a Zero-Allocation multithreaded KeyGen that stores time! ( Precision up to seconds )
+InsideKeys is a Zero-Allocation multithreaded KeyGen that stores time! ( Precision up to seconds c; )